Escalator AccidentsClick For Your Free Consulation

 Using an escalator may not appear to be dangerous.
 In reality, an escalator is a large and complex machine and when a system fails, can cause very serious injuries.

 If you have been injured in an escalator accident, call (718) 802-1600.
-The Law Offices of Jay S. Knispel, LLC offers a free case evaluation.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers offers a free case evaluation.

-At The Law Offices of Jay S. Knispel, LLC, our goal is to provide aggressive and effective legal representation in personal injury cases of all types, including escalator accident injury cases.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, our goal is to provide aggressive and effective legal representation in personal injury cases of all types, including escalator accident injury cases.

 Escalators that have not been properly installed or maintained pose a risk of causing serious injuries to the general public.
 If you have been injured in an escalator accident, our experienced Brooklyn personal injury attorneys can help you: